JetBrains/kotlin-web-site/docs/topics/exceptions.md

 In this example, there is a default error message, "My message", but you can leave it blank if you want.

-Custom exceptions can also be a subclass of any pre-existent exception subclass, like the `ArithmeticException` subclass:

-```kotlin
-class NumberTooLargeException: ArithmeticException("My message")
-```

 > Exceptions in Kotlin are stateful objects, carrying information specific to the context of their creation, referred to as the [stack trace](#stack-trace).
-> Avoid creating exceptions using `object` declarations.
+> Avoid creating exceptions using [object declarations](object-declarations.md#object-declarations-overview).
 > Instead, create a new instance of the exception every time you need one.
 > This way, you can ensure the exception's state accurately reflects the specific context.
 >
 {type="tip"}

+Custom exceptions can also be a subclass of any pre-existent exception subclass, like the `ArithmeticException` subclass:

+```kotlin
+class NumberTooLargeException: ArithmeticException("My message")
+```

+> If you want to create subclasses of custom exceptions, you must declare the parent class as `open`
-> In Kotlin, [classes are final by default](inheritance.md) and cannot be subclassed unless the parent
+> because [classes are final by default](inheritance.md) and cannot be subclassed otherwise.
-> class is declared as `open`.
 >
 > For example:
 >
 > ```kotlin
-> // Declares a custom exception as an open class making it subclassable
+> // Declares a custom exception as an open class, making it subclassable
 > open class MyCustomException(message: String): Exception(message)
 >
 > // Creates a subclass of the custom exception